Tomané

-António Manuel Fernandes Mendes (born 23 October 1992), known as Tomané, is a Portuguese professional footballer who plays as a forward for Primeira Liga club AVS.
+António Manuel Fernandes Mendes (born 23 October 1992), known as Tomané, is a Portuguese professional footballer who plays as a forward for Liga Portugal 2 club Tondela.

 Club career

 Vitória Guimarães

 Tomané was born in Fafe, Braga District.
 On 16 August 2010, while still a junior at Vitória de Guimarães (he arrived at the club's youth system at the age of 13), he made his professional – and Primeira Liga – debut, taking the pitch in the 67th minute of a 0–0 away draw against S.C.
 Olhanense; it would be his only appearance of the season.

 For the 2011–12 campaign, Tomané was loaned to A.D.
 Os Limianos in the third division.
 After returning, he alternated between the first team and the reserves, never scoring more than four league goals for the former during his spell.

 On 27 January 2016, Tomané signed a five-month loan with MSV Duisburg.
 His first match in the 2.
 Bundesliga occurred on 8 February, as he played 85 minutes in a 2–1 loss at Arminia Bielefeld.